doga/lume_langdata/README.md

 ### List of site languages

-A file named `languages.json` will be generated in the source directory, containing:
+In this example, a file named `languages.json` will be generated in the source directory, containing:

 ```json
 ["en","tr"]